Home » Military and Veteran Scholarships » Fun, Interesting, & Cool Scholarships You’ve Never Heard Of

 $800-$1,200 award, Four Recipients

-The Details: This scholarship is to give deserving table tennis athletes the opportunity for financial support while pursuing a college education.
+The Details: This scholarship provides deserving table tennis athletes with financial support while pursuing a college education.
 Applicants are expected to practice with and compete for their school’s table tennis team in NCTTA competition as a varsity or junior varsity player.

 Applicants need to be enrolled at an accredited college or university as a full-time undergraduate student pursuing their first degree.
 They need to have a minimum 2.0 GPA and have demonstrated an interest in and commitment to the sport of table tennis.